janetna40/ELK-STACK-Project1/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
 - What is the main advantage of automating configuration with Ansible?
- - One of the main advatages is that it helps prevent human error with no manual configuratiobn done and allowing automation configuration of the machine.
+ - One of the main advatages is that it helps prevent human error with no manual configuration done and allowing automation configuration of the machine.